 Ending the Teacher Stress Cycle

-When we talk about ending the stress cycle and finally finding balance, there’s really two areas we need to manage: our time and our focus.
+When we talk about ending the teacher stress cycle and finally finding balance, there’s really two areas we need to manage: our time and our focus.

 Managing time means developing systems to accomplish our tasks more quickly and efficiently.
 It also means, cutting out unnecessary tasks, building boundaries around our time, and avoiding unintentional breaks.
 Tracy learned all this, and more, in the 40 Hour Teacher Workweek Club, which I highly recommend and will tell you more about here in a minute.